 They must work as a team – all are assigned leadership responsibilities and therefore they must exercise what they have learned as leaders, teammates and followers to get things accomplished – toward the ultimate goal of demonstrating they can succeed on their own without Greystone.
 They will try as a leader – sometimes they will succeed and sometimes they will fail – but failure only means they will try something else in order to succeed.
 As a leader, they will soon realize that giving up is not an option – success requires making decisions until they succeed.
 When other students depend upon them as their leader to succeed, this lesson and experience become priceless.
 Leadership is best learned, not necessarily by reading a book, but by putting it to the test and that means experience!
 This experience not only serves to empower the leader, but it also helps to bind the team closer together as a unit by learning how to motivate and inspire their teammates to help them to accomplish their established goals.
 Leadership in a vacuum or leadership by oneself is not leadership – it requires others!

 During each semester, students are selected from the Class to serve as team leaders and organizers.
-Students are assigned as the Class President, Vice President, Secretary, Treasurer, Schreiner Student Senate Representative, Operations Officer, Community Service Coordinator, Public Relations Officer, Athletic Officer, Academic Coordinator, Recruiting Coordinator, Skeet and Trap Club Coordinator, Toastmasters officers, Adventuring Crew officers and Honor and Conduct Committee staff.
+Students are assigned as the Class President, Vice President, Secretary, Treasurer, Schreiner Student Senate Representative, Operations Officer, Logistics Officer, Community Service Coordinator, Public Relations Officer, Athletic Coordinators, Academic Coordinators, Recruiting Coordinator, Skeet and Trap Club Coordinator, Toastmasters officers, and Honor and Conduct Committee staff.
 Not all students will be awarded a leadership position during the Fall Semester; however, students rotate positions during the Spring Semester to ensure that all students have a leadership responsibility.
 Having such responsibility forces students to work together as a team toward a common or shared goal.
 The “Team” concept serves Greystone well because it forces students to help each other.
 In so doing, the team improves its overall level of performance – weakness is replaced with strength for both the team and the individual.
 This has application in all Greystone activities including academics, athletics and leadership.

 Particular emphasis is placed upon the development of an individual's moral compass.
 With students joining the Greystone team from around the country, not every candidate arrives with the same set of core values or an understanding of character and integrity – not every moral compass is necessarily aligned to true North.
 Within Greystone, there is no “rule book” or “regulation manual” – the students will get all that and more when they arrive at the academies.
-Rather, our focus is to
+Rather, our focus is to develop a reliable “moral compass” that the candidate will come

 Integrity is the commitment to do what is right regardless of the circumstances - no hidden agendas, no political games. do the right thing, period.